PTAB

 4. Key Claim Construction Positions

-• "codeword" (all claims): Petitioner proposed this term be construed to mean "a discrete encoded sequence of data elements."
-This was argued to be the plain meaning to a POSITA and consistent with a construction adopted by the district court in related litigation.
+• "codeword": Petitioner proposed this term be construed to mean "a discrete encoded sequence of data elements," consistent with its common meaning to a POSITA and a construction adopted in related district court litigation.

-• "linear transformation" (claim 1): Petitioner proposed this term should be construed as "one that obeys the laws of linear algebra including distributive and associative properties."
-This construction was asserted to be consistent with the technical definition and a construction previously adopted by the PTAB in a prior IPR involving the ’781 patent.
+• "linear transformation": Petitioner proposed this term be construed as "one that obeys the laws of linear algebra including distributive and associative properties."
+This construction was argued to be consistent with the understanding of a POSITA and was adopted by the Board in a prior IPR proceeding involving the ’781 patent.

 5. Relief Requested

-• Petitioner requested institution of an inter partes review and cancellation of claims 3-12 and 19-21 of Patent 7,916,781 as unpatentable.
+• Petitioner requests institution of an inter partes review and cancellation of claims 3-12 and 19-21 of the ’781 patent as unpatentable under 35 U.S.C. §§ 102 and 103.